Time and Place:

 - The last homework will potentially include a mini-project on implementation/evaluation of one of the algorithmic techniques discussed in class.

-- Each student can choose one homework partner to collaborate with in solving the homeworks.
+- Each student can choose one homework partner to collaborate with in solving the assignments excluding the take-home midterm and final exams!

 - It is up to you whether you want to have a homework partner or work by yourself.
-However, if you choose not to have a homework partner, please, do not expect any extra credit for that.
+However, if you choose not to have a homework partner, there will be no extra credit for that.

 - Collaboration with students other than your homework partner is not allowed.
 However, discussion of the class material (not including homework problems) among students is encouraged (outside the classroom as well as on piazza).